abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

     while left < right:
         curSum = numbers[left] + numbers[right]

-        # If the sum of the left and right pointers is the target, return the indices adding 1 to each since the problem is 1-indexed
-        if curSum == target:
-            return [left + 1, right + 1]
-        elif curSum < target:
+        if curSum < target:
             left += 1
+        elif curSum > target:
+            right -= 1
         else:
-            right -= 1
+            return [left + 1, right + 1] # return the indices adding 1 to each since the problem is 1-indexed
     # If the target was not found, return [-1, -1]
     return [-1, -1]
 ```